Create as many freezers in the application as you have physical storage locations. Customize the storage layout, or hierarchy

 - Terminal Storage Units: These units can directly contain samples and cannot contain other units.
 Note that these units will only appear in the hierarchy interface when one or more types or sizes have been defined.

 - Tube Rack

 The system includes several built-in types (sizes/layouts), of each kind of terminal storage unit.
 You can customize the selections or add new ones by clicking Manage storage unit types

 .
 Note that your work in progress creating this freezer will be lost if you click away now.
 Consider saving your work and returning to edit the freezer definition

 when you have refined the options available.

 Drag to add all the storage units that are used in your freezer, then drag and drop to rearrange them to match how they are physically arranged.
-For example, if you have three shelves, one of which includes 2 racks, you would add all 5 units, either by dragging each to the target area, or by clicking the
+Clicking the

 icon to collapse the display of any nested units - it will become a